dawnmist/strict-null-check-migration-tools/README.md

-This repository contains scripts that Figma used to migrate its TypeScript codebase to use `--strictNullChecks`.
+This repository contains modified versions of the scripts that Figma used to migrate its TypeScript codebase to use `--strictNullChecks`.

 These scripts were originally forked from https://github.com/mjbvz/vscode-strict-null-check-migration-tools

 # How to use

-These are scripts used in the incremental migration approach described in [https://www.figma.com/blog/inside-figma-a-case-study-on-strict-null-checks/].
+These are modified versions of the scripts used in the incremental migration approach described in [https://www.figma.com/blog/inside-figma-a-case-study-on-strict-null-checks/].

-- `npm run find-candidates -- <your_project_path>/tsconfig.strictNullChecks.json` lists all the files whose dependencies have all been whitelisted.
+- `npm run find-candidates <your_project_path>/tsconfig.strictNullChecks.json` lists all the files whose dependencies have all been whitelisted.
 These files can be safely whitelisted too (once their strict null check errors have been fixed).
 It generates an output like this:

 ```
 These files only depend on other files for which strictNullCheck has already been enabled.